top of page

 • Hospital Nacional Guido Valadares, Dili, Timor Leste

-This Australia Awards Fellowship Program is open to emergency care clinicians who are citizens of Timor Leste, Papua New Guinea, Fiji, Solomon Islands, Samoa, Tonga, Kiribati and Vanuatu.
-Eligibility criteria are detailed in supporting material.
+This Australia Awards Fellowship Program welcomed emergency care clinicians from Timor Leste, Papua New Guinea, Fiji, Solomon Islands, Samoa, Tonga, Kiribati and Vanuatu.

 Program Components & Time Commitments

-Fellows will engage in an established 12-week online course offered by Alfred Health and Monash University.
-Participants can select a course that aligns with their role, career trajectory, and learning needs.
-There is availability across both Semester 1 and Semester 2 in 2025.
+Fellows engaged in an established online course offered by Alfred Health and Monash University.
+Participants selected a course that aligned with their role, career trajectory, and learning needs from the following.

 2. One-Week Workshop at Alfred Health, Melbourne, Australia

-Fellows will participate in a purpose-designed, highly interactive one-week workshop at Alfred Health in Melbourne.
-This workshop will focus on clinical skills and attributes that are difficult to impart online.
-It will also provide an opportunity to build relationships and networks with fellow participants.
+Fellows participated in a purpose-designed, highly interactive one-week workshop at Alfred Health in Melbourne.
+This workshop focused on clinical skills and attributes that were difficult to impart online.
+It also provided an opportunity to build relationships and networks with fellow participants.

-Fellows will undertake a clinical observership at Alfred Hospital or a partner health service in Australia.
-Placements will be tailored to the fellows’ specific needs, allowing them to observe high-performing healthcare systems and focus on areas of particular relevance, such as leadership, trauma care or infection control.
-This observership is critical for understanding how emergency care systems operate.
+Fellows undertook a clinical observership at Alfred Hospital or a partner health service in Australia.
+Placements were tailored to the fellows’ specific needs, allowing them to observe high-performing healthcare systems and focus on areas of particular relevancerelevance, such as leadership, trauma care or infection control.
+The observerships were critical for understanding how emergency care systems operate.

 ACEM Certificate

-The program will also support the professional development of emergency doctors enrolled (or seeking to enrol) in the ACEM Certificate, allowing them to complete an Australian clinical attachment and other training components.
-The Fellowship will cover the enrolment costs for successful candidates seeking to commence the ACEM Certificate in 2025.
+The program also supported the professional development of emergency doctors enrolled in the ACEM Certificate, allowing them to complete an Australian clinical attachment and other training components.

 This Australia Awards Fellowship Program is supported by the Australian Government through the Department of Foreign Affairs and Trade.
 For further information on the Australia Awards Fellowship Program, visit https://www.dfat.gov.au/people-people/australia-awards/australia-awards-fellowships